ufo2011/NXP-MCUBootUtility/README-en.md

 ![nxpSecBoot_secboot2_signed](http://henjay724.com/image/cnblogs/nxpSecBoot_v1_0_0_secboot2_signed_e.png)

-　　Step5 in the above figure is mainly used to confirm two points: First, whether the HAB status is Closed (Fuse 0x460[31:0] bit1 is 1'b1); Second, whether SRKH is correctly programmed (Fuse 0x580 - 0x5f0, a total of 256bit, That is, the sha-256 algorithm), SRKH is the hash value of the Public RSA Key in the CSF data in the final bootable image, and is used to verify whether the Public RSA Key is legal.
+　　Step5 in the above figure is mainly used to confirm two points: First, whether the HAB status is Closed (Fuse 0x460[31:0] bit1 is 1'b1); Second, whether SRKH is correctly programmed (Fuse 0x580 - 0x5f0, a total of 256bit, that is, the sha-256 algorithm), SRKH is the hash value of the Public RSA Key in the CSF data in the final bootable image, and is used to verify whether the Public RSA Key is legal.
 　　All operations are correct.
 Set the Boot Mode to 2'b10(Internal Boot mode) via SW7 DIP switch on the board.
 The rest will remain all 0.
 When the power is turned back on, you can see that the HAB signed image is executed normally.
 　　Because the HAB status of the MCU chip is already Closed and the SRKH has been burned and cannot be changed, the unauthenticated image cannot be run normally.
-In the software directory \nxp-sec-boot\tools\cst\3.0.1\crts The Private RSA Key file is stored in the folder.
+In the software directory \nxp-sec-boot\tools\cst\3.0.1\crts, the Private RSA Key file is stored in the folder.
 Please save it properly.
 If it is lost, the new image will not be properly signed and the HAB authentication will fail to be executed.

 ##### 3.3.3 Mode 3: Enable HAB signature authentication and HAB encryption
 　　The third mode is the intermediate security mode, which is to sign and authenticate the image and HAB level encryption, which is generally used in applications where product security is very high.
 The signature authentication is mainly to verify the validity of the image, and the encryption can protect the image from being illegally stolen in the external Boot Device.
 Because the external cryptographic data is stored in the external Boot Device, even if it is illegally acquired, it cannot be easily Cracked, and the encryption is bound to the MCU chip, because the HAB encryption process uses the only Master Secret Key in the MCU's internal SNVS module.